Financial Statements: A Beginner’s Guide

 Financial statements to a company are like a person’s medical records because they show the company’s financial health.

 Financial statements are to a company what medical records are to an individual.
 Medical records tell a lot about a person’s medical history and current health.
 Financial statements tell about a company’s financial history and its financial health.
-So, financial statements are the financial health records for a company.
-So, if you want to know the health of a company, you need to understand financial statements.
+So, financial statements are the financial health records of a company.
+So, if you want to know the health of a company, you need to understand its financial statements.

 The income statement shows how profitable a company is for the period.
 The income statement shows the results of the company’s operations always for a period of time, either for a quarter or a year.